 What happens when I complain?

-This will not change the outcome or any other aspect of your court case.
-If you want to change the outcome of your case you may be able to appeal.
+This will not change the decision of your court case.
+If you want to change the outcome of your case, you may be able to appeal.

 Is there a time limit for complaining?